UKHomeOffice/developer-induction/slides/02-team/1030-how-we-operate.md

 ## How we operate

-1. consultancy (gather feedback)
+1. contribution (from those who work in our area)
-2. address (documentation, comms, etc.)
+2. leadership (of our job families)
-3. communicate (training, workshops, etc.)
+3. governance (training, workshops, guidance)